nusco/narjillos/backlog.md

 * "Loop" instruction in body plan
 + "Jump" instruction in body plan
 + "Call" instruction in body plan
-- Duplicate organs during mutation instead of mirroring them (to favour emergent complexity)
+- Duplicate organs during mutation instead of mirroring them
+  To favour emergent complexity.
+There are studies who say it would, at least.

 - Different shapes for body segments